scalan/scalan/masterplan.md

 - avoid using Reflection API in IR
 - separate typed staging from untyped core IR
 - more principled solution for getResultElem
+- mechanism to map structs to given types (instead of generating Anon2390 classes)

 Design decisions
 ----------------